racletteBoys/Ratings_and_Reviews_backend/README.md

 # Ratings_and_Reviews_backend
-Back end code for the Ratings and Reviews module
+Back end code for a ratings and reviews module for a retail clothing website.
+The layout follows the MVC standard, and the database that I am using is postgreSQL.

+To run this code:

-Do npm install from this root.
+  1. Do npm install from the root.

-Run "nvm use 12.13" in the terminal.
+  2. If using a Node version thats below 8, run "nvm use 12.13" in the terminal.